MuhammadDF/comp423-course-notes/docs/tutorials/rust-setup.md

    Compiling hello_world v0.1.0 (file:///path/to/package/hello_world)
 ```

-The `cargo build` command compiles your Rust project and generates an executable kind of like `gcc [filename.c] -o [output_filename]` that you may remember from COMP 211
+The `cargo build` command compiles your Rust project and generates an executable kind of like the C language's `gcc [filename.c] -o [output_filename]` command that you may remember from COMP 211 which compiles the specified file and creates an executable object file to run the program.

 #### How It Works

 **Compilation**: